Michael Jordan Made $94 Million in the NBA, but Wilt Chamberlain Believed He Also Should Have Earned ‘About 10% of Every Guy’s Contract’

 It’s unlikely anyone reading would scoff at earning close to $94 million from a job.
 But His Airness was grossly underpaid up until the final few years of his Hall of Fame career.

-When Jordan came to the Bulls as the third overall pick in 1984, he made just $550K.
-His annual salary didn’t reach seven figures until 1988-89 after he signed an eight-year extension worth $25.7 million.
-He would play on that contract for its entire duration, making no more than $4 million in a season.
+When Michael Jordan came to the Chicago Bulls as the third overall pick in 1984, he made just $550,000.
+His annual salary didn’t reach seven figures until 1988-89, after he signed an eight-year extension worth $25.7 million.
+He played on that contract for its entire duration, making no more than $4 million in a season.

 All in all, Jordan was paid $93.7 million from NBA contracts alone.
-That figure doesn’t come close to the top 100 highest-paid players of all time, with the GOAT sitting nearly $30 million behind No. 100 Marvin Williams.
+That figure doesn’t come close to the top 100 highest-paid players of all time, with the GOAT sitting nearly $40 million behind No. 100 Derrick Favors, per Spotrac at the conclusion of the 2022-23 NBA season.

 Wilt Chamberlain believed Jordan deserved compensation for making the NBA popular

-Jordan’s presence on the court compelled the country to tune in for his games.
-To this day, No. 23 was featured in each of the top four highest-rated NBA Finals games of all time.
+Michael Jordan’s presence on the court compelled the country to tune in for his games.
+To this day, No. 23 has been featured in each of the top four highest-rated NBA Finals games of all time.
 And with ratings come money, as the league and its teams received more cash to throw at its players.

-During an appearance on The Howard Stern Show, the Hall of Famer Chamberlain said he believed Jordan deserved not just the salary he was earning, but also a portion of everyone else’s.
+During an appearance on The Howard Stern Show, Hall of Famer Wilt Chamberlain said he believed Jordan deserved not just the salary he was earning but also a portion of everyone else’s:

 Michael Jordan filled up his bank account off the court

-According to Forbes, Jordan has earned $1.7 billion (pre-tax) over the last 40 years or so from sponsors including Nike, Coca-Cola, McDonald’s, Wheaties, and Chevrolet.
+According to Forbes, Jordan has earned $1.7 billion (pre-tax) over the last 40 years from sponsors, including Nike, Coca-Cola, McDonald’s, Wheaties, and Chevrolet.
 Nike has served as his biggest backer thanks to the popular Jordan Brand, with MJ taking home approximately $130 million in 2019 for his involvement with the company.

-Jordan has also upped his $1.6 billion net worth thanks to his ownership stake in the Charlotte Hornets.
-After a few years as a minority governor, MJ took majority control of the team in 2010 in a deal valued at $175 million.
+Jordan also upped his $2.2 billion net worth, per Celebrity Net Worth, due to his ownership stake in the Charlotte Hornets.
+After a few years as a minority governor, MJ took majority control of the team in 2010 in a deal valued at $180 million.
 He eventually raised his stake to 90% before selling 20% of the team in 2019 at a $1.5 billion valuation.

 While Chamberlain’s intentions were in the right place, it’s OK if the hundreds of other NBA players not named Michael Jordan got to keep their full salaries.
 MJ still managed to do pretty well for himself without the extra 10%.